slds-lmu/paper_2023_ci_for_ge/README.md

 1. the dataset generation, see `./datamodels/README.md`.
 Note that the resulting datasets are also made available on [OpenML](https://openml.org), so the main experiments can be reproduced without this step.
 1. the main experiments, see `./experiments/README.md`.

+## Downloading the datasets

+Because of the large size of the [benchmark datasets](https://www.openml.org/search?type=study&study_type=task&id=441), it is important to download them in **parquet** format.
+However, the download might still fail.
+In this case, simply retry until it works.